Standards bodies get precious, Cabinet Office blinks

 From time to time FOSS advocates call for software unbundling to avoid the “Microsoft tax”.
 Is the word “tax” as applied to proprietary software merely rhetorical?
 Consider this:

-An increasing number of compulsory government interactions are only possible online
+- An increasing number of compulsory government interactions are only

 Why aren’t standard bodies anti-competitive cartels?